 API Task Name and Description Inputs Outputs SEND_WRITE_RESPONSE Creates a write response channel transaction.
 This task returns after it has been acknowledged by the master.
-This task emits a "write_response_transfer_complete" event upon completion.
 RESPONSE: The chosen write response from the following [OKAY, SLVERR, DECERR] None SEND_READ_DATA Creates a read channel transaction.
 This task returns after it has been acknowledged by the master.
-This task emits a "read_data_transfer_complete" event upon completion.
 DATA: Data to send to the master RESPONSE: The read response to send to the master from the following: [OKAY, SLVERR, DECERR] None RECEIVE_WRITE_ADDRESS This task drives the AWREADY signal and monitors the write address bus for write address transfers coming from the master.
 It returns the data associated with the write address transaction.
 This task uses the SLAVE_ADDRESS and SLAVE_MEM_SIZE parameters to determine if the address is valid.
-This task emits a "write_address_transfer_complete" event upon completion.
 ADDR: Write Address ADDRValid: Bit to indicate if the address input parameter is to be used.
 When set to 1 the ADDR is valid and used, when set to 0 it is ignored.
-PROT: Protection Type SADDR: Sampled Write Address
+PROT: Protection Type SADDR: Sampled Write Address RECEIVE_READ_ADDRESS This task drives the ARREADY signal and monitors the read address bus for read address transfers coming from the master.
+It returns the data associated with the read address transaction.
+This task uses the SLAVE_ADDRESS and SLAVE_MEM_SIZE parameters to determine if the address is valid.
+ADDR: Read Address ADDRValid: Bit to indicate if the address input parameter is to be used.
+When set to 1 the ADDR is valid and used, when set to 0 it is ignored.
+PROT: Protection Type SADDR: Sampled Read Address RECEIVE_WRITE_DATA This task drives the WREADY signal and monitors the write data bus for write transfers coming from the master.
+It returns the data associated with the transaction.
+None DATA: Data transferred from the master STRB: Strobe signals used to validate the data